Search

 Irrevocable trusts can help reduce your taxable estate

-Not only will the assets in your trust live outside of your estate, but they also can help you accomplish other goals.
+Not only will the assets in your trust live outside of your estate, but they can also help you accomplish other goals.
 These include funding legacies for children or grandchildren, making gifts of property or life insurance and supporting causes that are important to you.

 Seek help when crafting an effective estate tax strategy